2020s: Video games

+Architecture

 There is a revival in expressionist architecture.
-The SoFi Stadium was completed on 8 September 2020 and is a component of Hollywood Park, a master-planned neighborhood in development in Inglewood, California.
-The stadium serves as a home to the Los Angeles Rams and the Los Angeles Chargers.
-SoFi Stadium hosted Super Bowl LVI in February 2022.
-The stadium is also set to host the opening and closing ceremonies, soccer and archery in the 2028 Summer Olympics, which will be hosted in Los Angeles, California, United States of America.
+The SoFi Stadium and Intuit Dome were completed in September 2020 and August 2024, there are a component of Hollywood Park, a master-planned neighborhood in development in Inglewood, California.
+The venue serves as a home to the Los Angeles Clippers, the Rams, and the Chargers.
+Both they hosted the Super Bowl LVI in February 2022, the 2026 NBA All-Star Game in February 2026, and the 2026 FIFA World Cup in June 2026.
+The stadium and arena is also set to host the opening and closing ceremonies, aquatic events (swimming and diving), and basketball events for the 2028 Summer Olympics, which will be hosted in Los Angeles, California, United States.

+The developments in Port Melbourne, Victoria of the West Gate Tunnel continued from 2020, which is designed to provide an alternative to the West Gate Bridge, it is expected to be completed in 2025.

-The Unity Tower was finally completed on 30 September 2020.
-The construction of the building originally started in 1975, but stopped permanently in 1981 because of economic constraints and political unrest at the time.
+The Unity Tower in Kraków was finally completed on 30 September 2020.
+The construction of the building originally started in 1975 but stopped permanently in 1981 because of economic constraints and political unrest at the time.
 Due to the unfinished building's resemblance to a skeleton, it was nicknamed after Skeletor, the arch-villain in He-Man and the Masters of the Universe, which was popular in Poland at the time construction began.

-In 2021, Renzo Piano completes the COVID-19-delayed Academy Museum of Motion Pictures in Los Angeles, California.
+Several developments in Saudi Arabia to achieve the Saudi Vision 2030, such as the 2034 FIFA World Cup stadiums, Qiddiya, Neom's The Line, Jeddah Tower, Roshn, and Riyadh's Expo 2030 site.

+The Grand Ring was built and designed by the Japanese firms Tohata Architects and Azusa Sekkei, the building became the symbol of the famous Expo 2025 in Osaka, Japan.
+It was recognized by the Guinness World Records as the world's largest architectural structure (certified area: 61,035.55 m2).